What Causes Dry Mouth

 Dry mouth is just one of many reasons to kick the tobacco habit.

 When you consume alcohol, your body must break it down by removing water from your blood to your urine.
 The more you drink, the more visits you’ll make to the bathroom!

 Sjogren’s disease is an autoimmune disease in which white blood cells attack moisture-producing glands and decrease the production of saliva.
-Other heath conditions can lead to dry mouth, such as Parkinson’s disease, HIV/AIDS, Alzheimer’s disease, diabetes and depression.
+Other health conditions can lead to dry mouth, such as Parkinson’s disease, HIV/AIDS, Alzheimer’s disease, diabetes, and depression.